qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

   * a :guilabel:`Shadow bias`: to avoid self-shadowing effects that could make some areas darker than others, due to differences between map sizes.
     The lower the better
-  .. * a :guilabel:`Shadow map resolution`: to make shadows look sharper.
-  ..
-It may result in less performance if the resolution parameter is too high.

 .. _eye_dome_lighting: